But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you." — Matthew 6:33

 It's important to find your identity in Christ before entering a relationship because a man/woman can become an idol.
 God doesn't want you to put anyone or anything before Him.

 Learn to trust God and do things His way.
-He may not always give you what you want when you want it, but He will always supply you with what you need.
+He may not always give you what you want when you want it, but He will always supply you with what you need when you need it.

 2. Don't be a missionary dater.